keithpitt/vendor/Readme.markdown

 [![Build Status](https://secure.travis-ci.org/keithpitt/vendor.png)](http://travis-ci.org/keithpitt/vendor)

+___Note: This software is currently in super alpha.
+I've been testing it with my own projects, and its seemed to work so far.
+If you have any problems, feel free to create an issue.
+If your having a problem with installing the vendor libraries into XCode, could you also provide me with your .xcodeproj file, you don't need to give me the source files just the project file is all I need.__

+__There is still a bit to do, have a look at the [TODO](https://github.com/keithpitt/vendor/blob/master/TODO.md) list to see whats left to do.__

 Vendor makes the process of using and managing libraries in iOS easy.
 Vendor is modeled after [Bundler](https://github.com/carlhuda/bundler).
 Vendor streamlines the installation and update process for dependent libraries.
 It also tracks versions and manages dependencies between libraries.

 ## Installation